vladji/Culture-portal/src/data/directors/Dobrolubov-en.md

     description: Secretary of the Board of the Union of Cinematographers of the BSSR
   - date: '1993'
     description: >-
-    Professor of the Institute of Modern Knowledge named A.Shirokov (Minsk)
+     Professor of the Institute of Modern Knowledge named A.Shirokov (Minsk).
 listOfWorks:
   - film: Mom i'm alive
     id: '1'